 Since Emma's email tools are simply an extension of your brand, I think the most daunting part is making the foundational commitment to your brand.
 That is, choosing brand colors, denoting the primary, secondary and accent usage cases for each, the font styles you want to use, etc. Get together with your team to build a brand style guide, then find the specific color codes for the colors you've selected.

 If you're working with an Emma designer, we'd love to help with color selections, and we can provide the proper color codes to input when using Emma's text editor.
 If you need a free, on-the-fly "color picker" check out Eye Drop for Chrome, or Colorzilla for Firefox.
 You can identify the HEX code for your color, then input it in the Emma text editor.

 I also like free photo editing tools like Skitch, Gimp and Pixlr.
 With a little practice, they become pretty easy to use.

 What is the Emma design team up to now?

 We're really busy — and really excited — to be working on a new template gallery for Emma customers.
 They'll be able to choose from hundreds (literally, hundreds) of free readymade templates, then customize the look of their campaigns with their logo and brand colors.
 It's a lot of work, and we can't wait to unveil the designs soon.

 Emma powers the emails of more than 30,000 businesses, nonprofits and agencies.
-Get 60 days free when you join today.

 Lots of business owners have been turning to daily deal email campaigns to attract new customers lately, and many more are wondering if it's worth a try.
 To help cut through the hubbub, the Bradford Group teamed with Emma to create a guide of best practices, case studies and strategies for daily deals.